-- (i) Under the PA - CB Directions, non-bank entities which provide PA - CB services (such as OPGSPs and Collection Agents) as on 31 October 2023 (Existing PA - CBs) are required to apply to the RBI for authorisation by 30 April 2024.
-This application has to be made in the same prescribed format as payment aggregators under the Guidelines on Regulation of Aggregators Payment and Payment Gateways issued by the RBI on 17 March 2020 (Payment Guidelines). - (ii) Further, the RBI has identified three categories of PA CBs: (x) PA CBs which only facilitate payments for export transactions; (y) PA CBs which only facilitate payments for import transactions; and (z) PA CBs which facilitate payments for both export and import transactions. - (iii) At the time of submitting its application to the RBI, the applicant entity will be required to indicate any one of the aforementioned categories for which it wishes to obtain authorisation.
-After obtaining authorisation for a particular category of PA - CB, the authorised PA - CB must inform the RBI at least sixty days prior to commencing business in any new category.
-However, such business in the new category can be commenced only after approval from the RBI. - (iv) Lastly, all Existing PA CBs must register themselves with the Financial Intelligence Unit India (FIU-IND) prior to applying to the RBI for obtaining PA CB authorisation.
-The FIU-IND is India's national agency responsible for dealing with information relating to financial transactions, and assists intelligence, investigation and enforcement agencies in pursuing the global efforts against money laundering and financing of terrorism.
+- Under the PA CB Directions, (i) non-bank entities which provide PA - CB services (such as OPGSPs and Collection Agents) as on 31 October 2023 (Existing PA - CBs) are required to apply to the RBI for authorisation by 30 April 2024.
+This application has to be made in the same format as prescribed payment aggregators under the Guidelines on Regulation of Payment Aggregators Payment Gateways issued by the RBI on 17 March 2020 (Payment Guidelines). - (ii) Further, the RBI has identified three categories of PA CBs: (x) PA CBs which only facilitate payments for export transactions; (y) PA CBs which only facilitate payments for import transactions; and (z) PA CBs which facilitate payments for both export and import transactions. - (iii) At the time of submitting its application to the RBI, the applicant entity will be required to indicate any one of the aforementioned categories for which it wishes to obtain authorisation.
+After obtaining authorisation for a particular category of PA CB, the authorised PA CB must inform the RBI at least sixty days prior to commencing business in any new category.
+However, such business in the new category can be commenced only after approval from the RBI.

+Lastly, all Existing PA - CBs (iv) must register themselves with the Financial Intelligence Unit -(FIU-IND) India prior RBI applying to the obtaining PA - CB authorisation.
+The FIU-IND is India's national agency responsible for dealing with information relating to financial transactions, and intelligence, assists investigation and enforcement agencies in pursuing the global against money laundering and financing of terrorism.